The Sterile Cuckoo: Production

 Much of The Sterile Cuckoo was filmed at Hamilton College in Clinton, New York.
 Some of it was filmed in Sylvan Beach, New York, including the Sylvan Beach Union Chapel.
 Some scenes, including the later bus-stop scenes, were filmed at the central park in Vernon Center, New York.
 The first bus-stop scene was filmed in front of the Ontario State Bank Block at 300 South Euclid Avenue in Ontario, California.

 Reception

-The film was well-received by critics.
+The Sterile Cuckoo was well received by critics.
 It grossed $14 million in the United States and Canada, making it the 13th highest-grossing film of 1969.
+Come Saturday Morning, apart from its appearance in the film, debuted in Billboard on 12/20/1969 at number 84 eventually rising to a chart high of number 17 on 6/13/1970 along with reaching #8 on the Easy Listening chart.